Donald Tresidder

 Donald Bertrand Tresidder (April 7, 1894 – January 28, 1948) was the fourth president of Stanford University, serving from 1943 until his sudden death in 1948.
-He also had a longtime association with Yosemite National Park.
+He also had a longstanding association with Yosemite National Park.

 Early life

-Son of John Treloar Tresidder (from Cornwall), Tresidder was born in Tipton, Indiana.
+Donald Bertrand Tresidder was born on April 7, 1894, in Tipton, Indiana.
+He was the only son of John Treloar Tresidder, a prominent physician who was born in Cornwall, and Sarah Daunt.

 Yosemite

-At the age of 20 he took a trip with his sister to Southern California.
-The railroad tracks were washed out, so they went to Yosemite Valley instead.
-There he met many Stanford faculty, who convinced him to enroll in Stanford University.
+At the age of 20, Tresidder took a trip with his sister to Southern California, but due to washed-out railroad tracks, they ended up visiting Yosemite Valley instead.
+During his time there, he had the opportunity to meet several faculty members from Stanford University, who convinced him to enroll at the university.

-On that visit to Yosemite, Tresidder met his future wife Mary Curry, daughter of David and Jennie Curry, the owners of Camp Curry.
-Tresidder spent his summers working in Yosemite as a porter and other odd jobs, and was briefly fired for taking his future wife rock climbing up the back side of Half Dome.
-They married June 17, 1920.
+During his visit to Yosemite, Tresidder also met his future wife, Mary Curry, the daughter of David and Jennie Curry, who were the owners of Camp Curry.
+Tresidder spent his summers working in Yosemite, taking on various jobs such as a porter, among others.
+However, he was briefly fired for taking his future wife rock climbing on the backside of Half Dome.
+Tresidder and Mary Curry got married on June 17, 1920.

-After graduating from Stanford he became president of Yosemite Park and Curry Company.
-During his tenure he presided over the construction of new roads, the Badger Pass Ski Area, and the Ahwahnee Hotel, built in 1927 and now a National Historic Landmark.
+After graduating from Stanford, Tresidder became the president of Yosemite Park and Curry Company.
+During his tenure, he oversaw the construction of new roads, the establishment of the Badger Pass Ski Area, and the Ahwahnee Hotel, which was built in 1927 and is now recognized as a National Historic Landmark.

-For many years, Tresidder played the role of the Squire at the Bracebridge Dinner, a lavish Christmas feast which was held every Christmas Day at the Ahwahnee Hotel in Yosemite.
-His wife played the role of Lady Bracebridge.
-In 1929 Tresidder asked photographer Ansel Adams to take over as director of the Dinner, which Adams agreed to do.
+For many years, Tresidder assumed the role of the Squire at the Bracebridge Dinner, a grand Christmas feast held annually on Christmas Day at the Ahwahnee Hotel in Yosemite.
+His wife, Mary Curry Tresidder, played the role of Lady Bracebridge.
+In 1929, Tresidder invited photographer Ansel Adams to take over as the director of the Dinner, a responsibility that Adams willingly accepted.